The Selkie Story

 In the summer of 2016, our first-ever, full-bodied Scottish Red Ale (4.9%ABV) was brewed with 60 pounds of locally harvested Sugar Kelp from UNH’s Aquaculture program.
 And so, Selkie was born.

-Selkie showcases a salty, briney, slightly vegetal flavor with a sweet malt body.
-Matt says it reminds him growing up near the ocean in California.
+Selkie showcases a salty, briney flavor with a sweet malt body.
+Matt says it reminds him of going the ocean when he was a kid.

 “I always remember when I was a kid and my parents would take me to the ocean, and I’d go swimming and hours later after you’d been out of the water, you’d lick your lips and taste that ocean.
 And that was what I was getting off this beer, it wasn’t like, ocean right in your face, it was nice Scottish Red Ale, but when you were done you might lick your lips and taste this nice salty briney flavor.”